MercedesSands/us_stocks/README.md

 Software Engineer
 ------------------

 I am a software engineer that has switched careers after doing massage therapy for almost 10 years.
 I have loved everything about learning how to code.
 From building blank pages into beautiful fully functional websites, working with data and API's and practicing my problem solving skills by debugging.
-I use HTML, CSS, JavaScript, Bootstrap, and React to build projects.
-I also have backend knowledge in Python and Node js.
+I use HTML, CSS, JavaScript, Bootstrap, React and working on the backend of projects using Node js and Python to build projects.
+My favorite programming language is Python.
+I also love data science and machine learning.

 * 🌍  I'm based in San Diego, CA
 * 🖥️  See my portfolio at [MercedesSandsTech](http://mercedessandstech.com)